-THP 272 Introduction to Stage
+THP 272 Introduction to Stage Movement 3

-Movement 3

-THP 277 Introduction to Stage
+THP 277 Introduction to Stage Speech 3

-Speech 3

-THP 285 Acting: Beginning

-Scene Study 3
+THP 285 Acting: Beginning Scene Study 3

-or THP 207 Introduction

-to Acting: The Creative
+or THP 207 Introduction to Acting: The Creative

 Imagination (3)

-THP 370 Intermediate Voice and

-Movement for the Stage 2
+THP 370 Intermediate Voice and Movement for the Stage 2

 THP 377 Stage Speech 2

-THP 385 Acting: Intermediate
+THP 385 Acting: Intermediate Scene Study 2

-Scene Study 3

-THP 472

-for the Stage 3
+THP 472 Advanced Movement for the Stage 3

-THP 477 Advanced Voice

-for the Stage 3
+THP 477 Advanced Voice for the Stage 3

-THP 485 Acting: Advanced Classical

-Scene Study 3
+THP 485 Acting: Advanced Classical Scene Study 3

+· ·

-Total 25
+Total 24

-rotar.
-23

-In addition, students intending to audition for the acting emphasis are strongly encouraged to take THP 113 Techniques of Theatrical Makeup (three semester hours).
+In addition, students intending to audition for the acting concentration are strongly encouraged to take THP 113 Techniques of Theatrical Makeup (three semester hours).

-Students admitted to the acting emphasis are required to audition for designated subscription series productions.
+Students admitted to the acting concentration are required to audition for designated subscription series productions.